0 Items in Your Cart

 A nonprofit organization (NPO) is one that has been granted tax-exempt status by the Internal Revenue Service under either 501(c)(3) or 501(c)(4) of the Federal Tax Code.
 While groups in either class may share similar goals, donations to 501(c)(3) organizations are tax deductible.
 Donations to 501(c)(4) associations are not, because this type of group is permitted to become more engaged in lobbying and political efforts.
 Groups classified as 501(c)(3) are generally charitable organizations or providers of social services.

-According to the Nonprofit Almanac, in 2010, nonprofits accounted for 9.2 percent of all wages and salaries paid in the United States.
+According to the Nonprofit Almanac, in 2012, nonprofits accounted for 9.2 percent of all wages and salaries paid in the United States.
 The nonprofit sector did surprisingly well compared to the for-profit sector throughout the first decade of the 2000s, according to a study by Johns Hopkins University's Center for Civil Society Studies.
-Employment in the nonprofit sector grew at an annual average rate of 2.1 percent from 2000 to 2010, whereas job growth declined by 0.6 percent annually in the for-profit sector during that timeframe.
-In 2012, there were more than 1.6 million tax-exempt organizations in the United States, according to Independent Sector, a coalition of nonprofits, foundations, and corporations, and about 1.1 million of them were 501(c)(3) groups.
-In 2010, the most recent year for which nonprofit employment data is provided, tax-exempt organizations employed 13.7 million people, approximately 10 percent of America's workforce.
-In 2012, as reported by the National Center for Charitable Statistics, charitable giving was $316.23 billion, a 0.6 percent increase over 2011; foundations gave $50.9 billion that year, less than one percent increase over the previous year.
+Employment in the nonprofit sector grew at an annual average rate of 2.1 percent from 2000 to 2010, whereas job growth declined by 0.6 percent annually in the for-profit sector during that time frame.
+In 2016, there were more than 1.5 million tax-exempt organizations in the United States, according to Independent Sector, a coalition of nonprofits, foundations, and corporations, and about 1.1 million of them were 501(c)(3) groups.
+In 2012, the most recent year for which nonprofit employment data is provided, tax-exempt organizations employed 11 million people, approximately 10 percent of America's workforce.
+In 2014, as reported by the National Center for Charitable Statistics, charitable giving was $358.38 billion, a 7.1 percent increase over the revised 2013 estimates after adjusting for inflation; foundations gave $50.9 billion that year, less than one percent increase over the previous year.